symfony/symfony-docs/doctrine/event_listeners_subscribers.rst

 .. note::

-    Marking an event listener as ``lazy`` has nothing to do with lazy serivce
+    Marking an event listener as ``lazy`` has nothing to do with lazy service
     definitions which are described :doc:`in their own section </service_container/lazy_services>`

 .. _`The Event System`: http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html